earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-03-packages.md

 layout: single
 authors: ['Leah Wasser', 'Data Carpentry', 'Software Carpentry']
 category: [courses]
-title: 'Install & use packages in R'
+title: 'Install & Use Packages in R'
 attribution: 'These materials were adapted from Software Carpentry materials by Earth Lab.'
 excerpt: 'Learn what a package is in R and how to install packages to work with your data.'
 dateCreated: 2016-12-12
 modified: '2017-08-30'
-nav-title: 'Install packages'
+nav-title: 'Install R packages'
 week: 1
 sidebar:
   nav: